Poetry: index of first lines

 - This afternoon I'm taking my son for a Yarra walk

-- We've emptied trucks and trailers, unloaded graoning vans
+- We've emptied trucks and trailers, unloaded groaning vans

 - Move in closer please, this device is locally made

-- We are loaded through a shute into this commuter flight
+- We are loaded into this commuter flight

 - Wished away in a taxi reeking